Feeding operation will be staged at the Camden Yards Sports Complex in Baltimore City

 The meals, prepared by The Salvation Army’s food partner Rouge Fine Catering, will include a nutritious cold lunch and a microwavable dinner.
 The city’s Department of Transportation will provide the drivers of the vehicles and The Salvation Army will provide volunteers to accompany them and deliver two meals, once daily, to previously identified seniors who have been referred through the city’s MAP system.
 The refrigerated trucks are donated by Perdue Farms and will be used to store meals prior to delivery to ensure freshness and compliance with state and local health department regulations.

 The Salvation Army’s feeding operation will be staged at the Camden Yards Sports Complex with site support by the Maryland Stadium Authority and promotional support by both the Baltimore Ravens and Baltimore Orioles to recruit volunteers by leveraging their platforms and reaching their fans.
-Baltimore Orioles Manager, Brandon Hyde is donating masks to equip the volunteers.
+Baltimore Orioles Manager, Brandon Hyde and General Manager Mike Elias are donating masks to equip the volunteers.

 “During this time of separation and uncertainty, this combined effort enables our community to come together to provide hope and connection to the most vulnerable of our neighbors,” said Major Gene A. Hogg, Area Commander for The Salvation Army of Central Maryland.